 Jens joined our lab for Fall 2017.

-Kelly is a senior mechanical engineering major and energy studies minor from Long Valley, NJ.
+Kelly was an undergraduate student in mechanical engineering major and energy studies minor from Long Valley, NJ.
 She worked in the Sakaue lab in the Fall of 2017 under Mitsu.
 Her project involved researching methods to manufacture microfiber coatings of varying densities and angles.

 Alfredo Duarte graduated from the University of Notre Dame class of 2019 with an undergraduate degree in Aerospace Engineering.
 Originally from Teguciglpa, Honduras, Alfredo worked in the development and characterization of Pressure Sensitive Paint from Spring 2017 to Spring 2018.